Carlos Correa Contract & Salary Breakdown - Boardroom

-After one year in the Twin Cities, a superstar is headed west — Boardroom takes a look at the Giants’ Carlos Correa contract particulars.
+After a year in the Twin Cities and a reported deal in SF, the superstar delivered a stunner — Boardroom takes a look at the Mets’ Carlos Correa contract particulars.

-The San Francisco Giants entered the 2022-23 MLB offseason hoping to make several big swings.
-And while they weren’t able to convince a certain Aaron Judge to relocate to the Bay, they’re celebrating this week after scoring a major coup.
+UPDATE 12/21: After a 13-year, $350 million contract with the San Francisco Giants was agreed on Dec.
+12, Jon Heyman of the New York Post was first to report that Carlos Correa had backed out before the deal was finalized and agreed to sign with the New York Mets.

-Yes, the Giants perpetrated a free agent splash worthy of McCovey Cove: 13 years, $350 million, as reported by ESPN’s Jeff Passan.
-Read it and then read it again.
-Read it aloud.
-Sing it to the tune of your favorite SZA track.
+The Giants had perpetrated a free agent splash worthy of McCovey Cove: 13 years, $350 million.

+The Giants had scheduled Correa’s introductory press conference for Dec.
+20, but postponed it just hours before after a potential issue reportedly emerged from his medical evaluation.
+Checking this final box was the last condition of this mutually agreed deal being 100% official.
+That box was not ultimately checked to everyone’s liking.
+The contract was not finalized.

+In strolled the famously moneyed Steve Cohen, the owner who keeps forcing top theoretical scientists to search for previously undiscovered luxury tax tiers.
+And just like that, in the wee hours of the morning of Dec.
+21, Correa agreed to sign with the New York Mets — and make a notable switch to third base while he’s at it.

-When you’re done singing and ready to take a break, let’s check out the full salary particulars of the Giants’ historic Carlos Correa contract.
+We simply haven’t seen anything like this in America’s Pastime, or perhaps any pastime, to be clear.
+When you’re done catching your breath, let’s check out the full salary particulars of the Mets’ stunning Carlos Correa contract.

 Carlos Correa Contract Details & Salary